darth10/holy-emacs/README.md

 * <kbd>.</kbd> or <kbd>z</kbd> will repeat the last command.

 If you prefer to not use `god-mode`, toggle the `holy-emacs-enable-god-mode` variable through `M-x customize-group RET holy-emacs RET`.

-## Customization

-There are several options that you can customize through `M-x customize-group RET holy-emacs RET`.
-All customized variables and faces are saved to `~/.emacs.d/var/lib/custom-defs.el` and will be loaded before the default configuration on startup.

-You can also further customize your Emacs configuration using Emacs Lisp code in a couple ways.
-* The `~/.emacs.d/var/lib/` directory.
-Files in this directory will be loaded before the default configuration on startup.
-* A directory specified by the `HOLY_EMACS_HOME` environment variable.
-This defaults to `~/.holy-emacs.d/` if the `HOLY_EMACS_HOME` environment variable is not set.
-This folder can be stored together with your dotfiles.
-Files in this directory will be loaded after the default configuration on startup.

 ## Overridden default key bindings